Pelargonic acid: Preparation

 A laboratory preparation involves permanganate oxidation of 1-decene.

-Occurrence, and uses
+Occurrence and uses

-Pelargonic acid occurs naturally as esters in the oil of pelargonium.
+Pelargonic acid occurs naturally as esters in the oil of Pelargonium.

 Synthetic esters of pelargonic acid, such as methyl pelargonate, are used as flavorings.
 Pelargonic acid is also used in the preparation of plasticizers and lacquers.
 The derivative 4-nonanoylmorpholine is an ingredient in some pepper sprays.

 The ammonium salt of pelargonic acid, ammonium pelargonate, is a herbicide.
 It is commonly used in conjunction with glyphosate, a non-selective herbicide, for a quick burn-down effect in the control of weeds in turfgrass.
+It works by causing leaks in plant cell membranes, allowing chlorophyll molecules to escape the chloroplast.
+Under sunlight, these misplaced molecules cause immense oxidative damage to the plant.

 The methyl form and ethylene glycol pelargonate act as nematicides against Meloidogyne javanica on Solanum lycopersicum, and the methyl against Heterodera glycines and M. incognita on Glycine max.

 Esters of pelargonic acid are precursors to lubricants.

 Pharmacological effects

 Pelargonic acid may be more potent than valproic acid in treating seizures.
 Moreover, in contrast to valproic acid, pelargonic acid exhibited no effect on HDAC inhibition, suggesting that it is unlikely to show HDAC inhibition-related teratogenicity.